 Household Income Rates Sewer Refuse Rental

-R0 - R4 500 50% 50% 50% 100%
+RO - R4 500 50% 50% 50% 100%

 Max.
 Valuation R 150 000

 Free Basic Services

-⊟ectricity 50 Units
+Electricity 50 Units

-Water 10 Kilo litre
+Water 10 Kilolitre

-2 Rebates: Pensioner
+Rebates: Pensioner

 Household Income Rates Sewer Refuse Rental

 Government Pension &

 Disability / Pensioners 60

 years aand older

-R0 - R4 500 100% 100% 100% 100%
+RO - R4 500 100% 100% 100% 100%

 Max Valuation R 150 000

 Free Basic Services

-⊟ectricity 50 Units
+Electricity 50 Units

-Water 10 Kilo litre
+Water 10 Kilolitre

-3 Rebates: Pensioner 70 years and older
+2 Rebates: Pensioner 70 years and older

 Pensioners falling in this category are eligible for an additional R65 000.00 rebate on the calculation of their property rates bill.
-This overall rebate is capped at R150 000.00

-1 Special Rating Area (SRA)

-In terms of Section 22 of the Municipal Property Rates Act a municipality may by resolution of its Council determine an area within that Municipality as a Special Rating Area (SRA) and levy an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area.
+This overall rebate is capped at R150 000.00 an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area.
 The SRA must submit a budget to the Council annually in terms of the Special Rating Areas By-law.

+3 Special Rating Area (SRA)

+In terms of Section 22 of the Municipal Property Rates Act a municipality may by resolution of its Council determine an area within that Municipality as a Special Rating Area (SRA) and levy